superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 You can use collaborative filtering's ability to leverage connections between entities to enhance search, by taking the following steps:

-- 1. **Knowledge Graph** — Construct a knowledge graph with nodes representing entities and edges representing relationships.
+- 1. **Knowledge Graph** — Construct a KG with nodes representing entities and edges representing relationships.
 - 2. **Node Embedding** — Generate an embedding vector for certain key node properties like title, description, and so on.
 - 3. **Vector Index** — Build a vector similarity index on the node embeddings.
 - 4. **Similarity Search** — For a given search query, find the nodes with the most similar embeddings.